English

 22. Be Kind to Yourself and Others

 Perhaps obvious, but be kind to yourself and others.
-Love makes life much more enjoyable, and part of it is within your control.
+Love makes life much more enjoyable, and part of this is in your hands.
 Give a stranger a compliment, thank your partner for cooking, and don't blame yourself if something goes wrong.

 23. Do More of What You Enjoy

 Find something you enjoy and do more of it.
-Whether it's a hobby, a specific task at work, or something completely different.
-Enjoying life to the fullest is easiest when you make your life as enjoyable as possible.
+Whether it's a hobby, a specific task at work, or something entirely different.
+Making the most of life is easiest when you make your life as enjoyable as possible.

 24. Say No More Often

 How often have you said 'yes' to something you didn't really want to do?
 Probably quite often.
-We're not saying you should cancel everything you don't feel like doing right away, but you should take a moment to consider why you're saying yes to something.
-Are you doing it for someone else, because you feel you have to, or because you want to?
-Wait a little longer before answering and make a choice you stand by.
+We're not saying you should cancel everything you don't feel like doing, but you should consider why you're saying yes to something.
+Are you doing it for someone else, because you feel you have to, or because you genuinely want to?
+Wait a bit longer before answering and then make a choice you stand by.
 Whether it's yes or no.

 25. Learn What Your Body Needs

 Every body is different and has specific needs.
-Maybe you exercise a lot and want to get enough proteins, maybe you've just become a mother and your energy is hard to find, or maybe you're just starting your second youth and want to reflect that externally.
-Whatever it is, we're happy to think along with you.
-Because we believe that there are certain dietary supplements and natural care products for every body that can provide the right support to get more out of life.
+Perhaps you exercise a lot and want to get enough protein, maybe you've just become a mother and your energy is hard to find, or perhaps you're starting your second youth and want that to be visible on the outside too.
+Whatever it is, we're here to think along with you.
 Not just now, but also in the future.

 Written by: Caya Kerkhof